Llenroc

-House
+History

-Llenroc ("Cornell" spelled backwards) was designed in 1865 by the Albany firm Nichols & Brown, which had earlier designed Cascadilla Hall.
-Construction began in 1869 and it was completed in 1876.
+Llenroc ("Cornell" spelled backward) was designed in 1865 by the Albany firm Nichols & Brown, which had earlier designed Cascadilla Hall at Cornell University.
+Construction began in 1869 and was completed in 1876.
 It is a well-preserved example of masonry Gothic Revival architecture.

-As the Cornell Daily Sun observes, “With McGraw and Morrill Halls, this home represents Cornell as its founder first knew it.”
+In January 1949, The Cornell Daily Sun reported, "With McGraw and Morrill Halls, this home represents Cornell as its founder first knew it."

 The house is constructed of local "Llenroc" bluestone and limestone.
-Ezra Cornell employed numerous European artisans, including English woodcarvers and German stonemasons.
+Ezra Cornell employed numerous European artisans in its construction, including English woodcarvers and German stonemasons.
 Nine fireplaces were also imported from Europe and placed throughout the house.
-Robert Richardson, one of many craftsmen who came from England, was one of Llenroc’s primary stonecarvers.
+Robert Richardson, one of many craftsmen who came from England, was one of Llenroc’s primary stone carvers.
 He went on to work on the A.D.
-White House, Sage College, Sage Chapel, and Barnes Hall.A.D.
+White House, Sage College, Sage Chapel, and Barnes Hall on the Cornell University campus.
+A.D.
 White, the first President of Cornell University, so admired the quality of Richardson’s work that he dubbed him Magister de vivis lapidibus, Latin for “teacher of living stone.”

 Ezra Cornell died in 1874, as Llenroc neared completion.
 His wife and children lived there for 32 years, but vacated it in the early 20th century as it was too extravagant for their needs.

-The house was added to the National Register of Historic Places in 1980.

 Construction

-According to Professor Kermit Parsons, Ezra’s personal tastes were plain in most respects. and Llenroc was “his only architectural extravagance."
-Ezra’s son Alonzo Cornell, the Governor of New York from 1880 to 1882, wrote in his biography of Ezra that “with his exceptional prosperity came the ambition to build a dwelling which should be an ornament to the locality."
-And Professor Burt Wilder recalled, “Perhaps the best exemplification of the duality of his nature was offered by his indifference to the impression made by his rather shabby vehicle, horse, and even hat, as contrasted with his genuine and superior artistic pleasure in the execution of carvings for his projected residence.”
+According to Cornell University Professor Kermit Parsons, Ezra Cornell's tastes were plain in most respects. and Llenroc was “his only architectural extravagance."
+Ezra’s son Alonzo Cornell, the Governor of New York from 1880 to 1882, wrote in his 1884 biography of Ezra Cornell that, "with his exceptional prosperity came the ambition to build a dwelling which should be an ornament to the locality.: In October 1906, Cornell University Professor Burt Wilder recalled, "Perhaps the best exemplification of the duality of his nature was offered by his indifference to the impression made by his rather shabby vehicle, horse, and even that, as contrasted with his genuine and superior artistic pleasure in the execution of carvings for his projected residence."

 At A.D.
-White’s suggestion, "True and Firm'"was carved on the stone riband above the house’s front door.
-Alonzo Cornell stated, “True and Firm—the motto which surmounts the principal entrance—is indeed characteristic of the building in all of its details.
+White’s suggestion, "True and Firm: was carved on the stone riband above the house’s front door which Alonzo Cornell said represents the principal entrance and is characteristic of the building in all its detail.